dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 You should create your file and put it inside of the data.
 Example is ~/data/bird_project.yaml

-These will be the structure of your file:
+- This should be what the your structure of *words*.yaml file look like:
 ```python
 # Dataset configuration for YOLOv5 with manual train/val/test splits